bsdero/kanekfs/README.md

 - how many slots are stored
 - the corresponding bitmap address for the used and free slots.

-Below we have a representation of slots storage.
+Below we have a representation of metadata storage.
 ```
 +-----------------------------+
-| Metadata Storage Descriptor |<-- this describes the slots storage
+| Metadata Storage Descriptor |<-- this describes the metadata storage
 +-----------------------------+
 | Slots Index                 |<-- this helps to locate key-values based from
 +-----------------------------+    a slot number.